-Consult with an expert, local real estate agent to ensure your house is priced competitively and well-staged.
+Hire an expert local real estate professional to ensure your house is priced competitively and well-staged.
 Why?
 Because while there are always three factors to getting a home sold—location, price, and condition—only two are under your control: price and condition.
 Of the two, which is more significant?
 Price.
 Remember that price will correct bad condition, but condition will never overcome a bad price.

 Don’t worry about where the market has been, keep your focus on where it is going.
 The price your neighbor down the street got six months ago is not relevant in a market where your house is competing with others from all across town.
 Again, a local real estate agent will have the kind of long-term, wide-ranging data that will help you decide how to pinpoint your price with precision.